 Some Workgroup members suggested that the proportionality of charges should be left to be part of contracting between the Supplier and relevant parties; and that this had commonality with Bilateral Contract Agreements (BCAs) and not doing so would remove the flexibility for customers.

 However, the Proposer disagreed, stating that the proportionality should be based on consumption data as the likelihood of Suppliers openly sharing info with their Users was slim.
+Where suppliers are willing to share data, the Proposer suggested other commercial arrangements could be made separate to the charging by the ESO.
 Confirming that this modification has arisen from where two customers on the same Connection Site want different types of supply deals and therefore want very clear rules on how the connection will work and how they will each be billed.

 And that in most cases the differences between Generator owned sites and TO connected Demand sites are that the former has a separate connections company and are managed as network companies, so parties can share a Supplier.